Upgrade Your Smart Thermostat to an Electric Thermostat

-Somewhere along the way we learned that the relays Honeywell was recommending for this install don’t actually provide enough power to support smart and wifi thermostats for the long term.
-Even though we have performed successful testing with the Lyric and Nest thermostats in our engineering lab, we have concerns about the ongoing reliability and durability of this work around.
+Previously we've been in discussions with Honeywell to get more solidified recommendations on specific relays and thermostats that can be made to work with line voltage heaters.
+We even began the process of bringing new parts and products into our system so we could sell the solution directly.
+Along the way, we learned that the relays Honeywell was recommending for this install don’t actually provide enough power to support smart and Wi-Fi thermostats for the long term.
+Even though we have performed successful testing with the Lyric and Nest thermostats in our engineering lab, we have concerns about the ongoing reliability and durability of this workaround.
 We suspect running a smart thermostat with one of these relays as the power source may lead to the draining of the thermostat’s internal batteries.

-- The relay and transformer will need to be installed somewhere out of the way that is still accessible (like inside a closet, in a crawlspace or in an attic).
+The relay and transformer will need to be installed somewhere out of the way that is still accessible (like inside a closet, in a crawlspace or in an attic).

-- Line voltage wires will run from your circuit to the relay/transformer.
+Line voltage wires will run from your circuit to the relay/transformer.

-Line voltage wires will then go from the relay to the heater; all line voltage connections with the relay must be made inside a surface mounted metal junction box.
+Line voltage wires will then go from the relay to the heater; all line voltage connections with the relay must be made inside a surface-mounted metal junction box.

 Low voltage wires will be connected to the relay/transformer (outside of the junction box with the line voltage connections) and will run through the wall to the thermostat, which will be installed on the wall.
 The relay turns the heater on or off using the signal from the thermostat.